tomuxmon/xml-mut/readme.md

 ### SET

-Set is where mutation part begins. [set clause](xml-mut-parse/src/set_clause.rs) syntax is expressed like shown below:
+The set is where the mutation part begins. [set clause](xml-mut-parse/src/set_clause.rs) syntax is expressed as shown below:

 ```sql
 SET {value_assignment}, {value_assignment}, ...
 {value_assignment} ::= {value_path} = {value_variant}
 ```

-The only difference form `EQUALS` predicate is it uses a single `=` sign to denote the assignment (and confuse people).
-The main differnece is how it behaves.
-Lets look at some examples.
+The only difference from the `EQUALS` predicate is it uses a single `=` sign to denote the assignment (and confuse people).
+The main difference is how it behaves.
+Let us look at some examples.

 ```sql
 SET [@name] = "ToughCaramel"
 ```

-Here we are saying we need want to set nodes `name` attribute with literal value `ToughCaramel`.
+Here we are saying we want to set the nodes `name` attribute with the literal value `ToughCaramel`.

-If we had a full mutation like blow.
+If we had a full mutation as below.

 ```sql
 GET Candy/Sweet